 This is a really interesting topic to discuss.

 Let me clarify what I mean.
-Their blood sugar is super low and there are no carbohydrates entering the system, and during high intensity cardiovascular exercise, which elicits a high VO2, we don’t burn fat.
+Their blood sugar is super low and there are no carbohydrates entering the system, and during high-intensity cardio exercise, which elicits a high VO2, we don’t burn fat.

 So, what does that leave as a fuel source?